Xtrem65/esx_garagecompany/README.md

 1) Import esx_garagecompany.sql in your database
 2) Copy folders in cfx-server/ressources/[companies]
-3) Load esx_eventcompany in your citmp-server.yml
+3) Load esx_garagecompany in your citmp-server.yml